Skip to navigation Skip to content

 Restricted portability payment + Read more ...

-The customer receives a payment that may be considered for restricted portability.
+If the customer gets a payment that may be considered for restricted portability, ask them why they are travelling outside Australia.

-• If they are clearly not travelling for an approved reason, payment is not portable except for Disability Support Pension (DSP), which may be payable for all or part of their absence using their allowable 4 weeks in a rolling 12 month period
+If it is clear they are not travelling for an approved reason, payment is not portable.
+The exception is Disability Support Pension (DSP), which may be payable for all or part of their absence using their allowable 4 weeks in a rolling 12 month period.

-• If they may be travelling for an approved reason CIS will assess if they satisfy these conditions
+If they may be travelling for an approved reason, Centrelink International Services(CIS) will assess if they satisfy the required conditions.

 Do they want payment to continue because they are travelling for an approved reason?

 • Yes, refer to CIS.
-See Step 1 in Table 4
+Go to Table 4 > Step 1

-• No, continue with the Portability Script - Departures and Returns and advise them on what date their payment will cease.
-See Step 2 in Table 4
+• No, continue with the Portability Script - Departures and Returns and tell them the date their payment will cease.
+Go to Table 4 > Step 2

 2